Latest News & Research

 A complete Endnote library of all citations for all chapters and sections is available.

-Visit Tobacco in Australia: Facts and Issues
+Visit Tobacco in Australia: Facts & Issues

 Media

-7 March 2022: Many Australians who smoke or vape would like to quit.
+Many Australians who smoke or vape would like to quit.
 Now more of them will be supported to successfully give up, thanks to a new virtual resource and training centre for primary health professionals.
 Read more

 Download the PDF of the media release

-Last updated: 7 March 2024
+Last updated: 10 September 2024